bikram-sahu/Black-Scholes/monte_carlo_algo.md

 # Monte Carlo Method

-We use the following alorithm to price an option,
+We use the following alorithm to price an option using Monte Carlo,

 1. Simulate the stock price under the risk neutral measure for the the desired time.
 2. Calculate the payoff
 3. Repeat step 1 and 2 for many times
 4. Calculate the average payoff
 5. Take the present value of the average payoff

 To perform the first step we assume the following time evolution for the stock price

 $$